 By Lisa Spriet, Registered Dietitian

-No one wants to be ‘that guy’ or ‘that girl’ sipping on soda water and noshing on celery sticks while everyone around him or her are celebrating with beer, coolers, nachos, and other belly busting summer fare.
+No one wants to be ‘that guy’ or ‘that girl’ sipping on soda water and noshing on celery sticks while everyone around him or her is celebrating with beer, coolers, nachos, and other belly-busting summer fare.

 5 Tips For Eating and Drinking At Parties